| Maya Medicine

 been used to treat burns, bowel dysfunction, cuts and skin

+irritations.
 The various illnesses were provided names and causal

 origins presumed, sometimes attributed to the body/spirit of birds